RackWare-Inc/IBM-MarketPlace-V2V/README.md

 For more information, see the user guide for the RMM server: https://www.rackwareinc.com/rackware-rmm-users-guide-for-ibm-cloud

 ## License Requirements
 For migration using the RMM server, the license model is “Bring Your Own License” (BYOL).
-This is a subscription-based license, paid monthly.
-Each license allows you to migrate one or more servers during the subscription period.
 Only one server can be migrated at any given time with one license.
 You will need additional licenses to perform concurrent migrations.
 To purchase and install licenses, see the “License procurement process” section.

 ## Ordering Page Deployment Values
 This will create a new VPC to install the RMM server.